 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 TSLA's pricing data is not available, hence an opinion cannot be rendered at the current time.

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
-TSLA's relative strength trend has been increasing over the last 4 months.
-This type of price action is favorable.
+TSLA's relative strength trend has been declining over the last 4 months.
+This is a negative sign.

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
-TSLA's relative strength of 96 is at an exceptional level, and therefore passes this test.
+TSLA's relative strength of 50 is too low to pass the test.

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
-There is confirmation in TSLA's industry (Auto & Truck Manufacturers), as there are 12 companies that have a relative strength at or above 80.
+There is no confirmation in TSLA's industry (Auto & Truck Manufacturers) at this time.

 LOOK FOR LEADING INDUSTRIES:

 Companies who have consistently cut debt over the last 3 years, or who have a Debt/Equity ratio less than 2, are looked at favorably.
-TSLA, whose Debt/Equity for the last 3 years (from earliest to the most recent fiscal year) was 0.35%, 1.21%, 3.30%, fails this test.
+TSLA, which has a Debt/Equity ratio of 1.54%, passes this test.

 RETURN ON EQUITY: [FAIL]